catherineisonline/all-projects-directory/README.md

 ## U <a id="u"></a>
 - <a href="https://github.com/catherineisonline/url-shortening-api-frontendmentor">URL shortener<a/> - url shortening landing page made with HTML, CSS, Vanilla JavaScript & API
+- <a href="https://github.com/catherineisonline/useful-resources">Useful resources<a/> - a collection of different useful tool

 ## W <a id="u"></a>